The Land Use Bylaw directs the town’s form and use, and helps Canmore work towards its Municipal Development Plan (MDP) vision:

 Why a new Land Use Bylaw (LUB)?

-Land Use Bylaw 2018-22 will replace the current Land Use Bylaw 22-2010 on April 1, 2020.
+Land Use Bylaw 2018-22 replaces Land Use Bylaw 22-2010.
 The last comprehensive update to the LUB was in 2010.
 Since that time, there has been guidance from the new Municipal Development Plan (MDP) and Council direction, as well as community feedback that required new or different regulations.
 The changes were significant enough to warrant a completely new LUB - rather than an amendment of the existing one.
 To read what was approved at previous readings, see the chart at the bottom of this page.

 In addition, to reflect consistency with the regulations in the proposed LUB, an MDP amendment to update policies for Steep Creek Hazards was required.